crisp-im/crisp-plugin-wordpress/readme.txt

 == Description ==

 Crisp is a free and beautiful live chat platform for interacting with customers.
-Use Crisp to customize your chatbox to fit your website design.
+Use Crisp to improve your customer satisfaction.

 [youtube https://www.youtube.com/watch?v=pGCrBRtytQQ]